Unboxed-Software/solana-course/content/transfer-hook.md

 # Overview

-The `transfer-hook` extension allows custom logic to be run on each transfer.
+The `transfer-hook` extension allows custom on-chain logic to be after each transfer within the same transaction.
 More specifically, the `transfer-hook` extension requires a 'hook' or 'callback' in the form of a solana program following the [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface).
 Then every time any token of that mint is transferred the Token Extensions Program calls this 'hook' as a CPI.

-Additionally, the `transfer-hook` can also store `extra-account-metas`, which are any additional accounts needed for the hook to function.
+Additionally, the `transfer-hook` extension also stores `extra-account-metas`, which are any additional accounts needed for the hook to function.

-TODO However

 This extension opens up the door to unique use-cases.
 One use case it's great for is acting as a token guard, only allowing tokens to be transferred if specific requirements are met.

-In this lesson, we will explore how to implement transfer hooks on-chain and work with them off-chain.
+In this lesson, we'll explore how to implement transfer hooks on-chain and work with them off-chain.

 ## Implementing transfer hooks onchain